born2net/gulp-header-footer-gen/readme.md

 </pre>

+with all references to ./ changed to ../

 so gulp-header-footer-gen will generate the HTML pages for us.

 How to setup:
 ==============

-in index.html (or whatever template file you choose, but index.html is a good design pattern, put your content between the tags of:
+In index.html (or whatever template file you choose that resides at the root of the project) put your content between the tags of:

 <!-- MAIN_CONTENT_START -->